 When ChatGPT came out at the end of 2022, It caused a huge surprise for millions of people around the world due to its capabilities.
 I experienced the rise of it firsthand: I have personally seen the reactions of people using it and have had numerous interactions with GPT.
 For some people, It may even sound surreal to build a game with ChatGPT without writing code, but it is possible now.

 In case you have never heard it before, ChatGPT is a super powerful AI tool created by OpenAI, a company founded in San Francisco in late 2015 by Sam Altman, Elon Musk, and others.
 We highly recommend taking a look at ChatGPT 101 post if you are a newbie.

-In Part 2 of this series, I demonstrate how to publish the game we created with ChatGPT on the internet so that anyone can access and play it.
+In Part 2 of this series, I demonstrate how to publish the game created with ChatGPT on the internet so that anyone can access and play it.
 This way, you can share your AI-coded game with your friends and have a great time.

-How to Build A Game With ChatGPT
+How to Build A Web Game With ChatGPT

 It is going to be a pretty simple game where a robot moves and drops bombs into the creatures below it.
 If the creatures touch the bombs they will disappear.
 I believe that this example will give you hints about things that you can create with this super-powerful AI.